Maya Kaup, Volunteer and Communications Coordinator

-Alaska Trails Executive Director Steve Cleary is a graduate of St. John's University in Collegeville MN.
+Alaska Trails Executive Director Steve Cleary has been with Alaska Trails since 2012.
+He is a graduate of St. John's University in Collegeville MN.
 He received a bachelor's degree in Political Science in 1993.
 Steve then volunteered as a teacher for three years, teaching pre-school in Chicago for a year and high school in Belize for two years.
 He was then awarded a Fulbright Scholarship to study paper recycling and economics in Panama.
 Steve first came to Alaska by bicycle from Minnesota in 1998.
 He worked for the Anchorage Daily News, the Red Cross and as a Spanish tutor.
 Steve was the development director at the Alaska Public Interest Research Group (AkPIRG) from 2000 to 2003.
 In 2003, he took over as Executive Director of AkPIRG, where he stayed until his son Liam was born in 2008.
-Since October of 2008, Steve has been a full-time stay-at-home dad.
-In addition, he has been able to do some contract work for the National Wildlife Federation and for AkPIRG, including helping push through the Fire Island wind project.
+Steve was a stay-at-home dad for many years while doing part-time work for non-profits.
+He was excited to move back to full-time work with Alaska Trails.
 Steve and his family are avid bikers, hikers and skiers and love to enjoy Alaska's trails.
-He is excited to put his non-profit skills to work for Alaska Trails to continue to promote and maintain Alaska's world-renowned trails.
+He is fortunate to be able to use his non-profit skills to work for Alaska Trails to continue to promote and maintain Alaska's world-renowned trails.

 Mariyam Medovaya joined on as the staff person for the Alaska Trails Initiative in 2019.
 Mariyam brings diverse experience and skills needed for our ambitious initiative.
 This includes guiding hikes for local ecotourism business Ascending Path and developing interpretive programs on natural and cultural history of Prince William Sound for the US Forest Service.
 She has worked in the non-profit world, including positions with the World Wildlife Fund, Center for Sustainable and Cooperative Culture, and the Girdwood Art Institute.
 Mariyam grew up in Russia, and holds MS in Marine Environmental Sciences from Stony Brook University, as well as MA in Cultural Geography from U of Colorado, Boulder.
 She brings valuable experience building relationships with universities, colleges, nonprofit organizations and community groups, and is skilled with a range software and communication tools, including CANVA, the program we’ve used to create Trails Initiative publications.
 Mariyam will attend her first Trail Initiative core group meeting in mid-November, and began working with the Alaska Trails Initiative team shortly after that.